 The Devil’s Rejects (2005)

-Here is a curious thing to observe.
-When you watch The Devil’s Rejects, follow-up to Rob Zombie’s atrocious House of 1000 Corpses (2003), it is hard to believe that it was made by the same man responsible for that movie (whose gore fest was only repellent and no fun).
-And when you stop to consider that he came up with this sequel only two years after that huge load of crap, it makes it even more surprising and exemplary, as though Zombie had finally seen the light and figured out super fast what makes a horror movie tick – and why his first one so disastrous in the first place.
-Points for the guy, he did see the light.
+Here is something curious to observe: as you watch The Devil’s Rejects, Rob Zombie’s follow-up to his atrocious House of 1000 Corpses (2003), you may find it hard to believe that it was made by the same person responsible for that film, whose gore fest was just repellent and no fun.
+And when you stop to consider that Zombie came up with this sequel only two years later, you leave with the impression that he finally figured out (and fast) what makes a horror movie tick — as well as why House of 1000 Corpses was so disastrous in the first place.

-Then the movie kicks off with a woman being dragged naked through the woods by a very large hooded man who shows us his scarred, burnt face — the guy we knew in the first movie as Tiny Firefly.
-A pig head hangs over the entrance to the infamous farmhouse, through which the police come in, armed to their teeth.
-That’s when we witness in a very well-conducted and well-edited scene the S&D mission to take down the murderous family — or what, according to the Sheriff, “the Lord would refer to as a cleansing of the wicked.”
-It is an excellent beginning, with a hilarious dialogue, a sign that Zombie did his homework and is now apparently a superb filmmaker.
+Then, the narrative opens with the scene of a woman being dragged naked through the woods by an enormous hooded man who shows us his scarred, burnt face — the guy we knew in the first movie as Tiny Firefly (Matthew McGrory).
+A pig head hangs over the entrance of the infamous farmhouse, through which the police come in armed to the teeth, and we witness — in a surprisingly well-directed and well-edited scene — the S&D mission to take down the villainous family — or what the “Lord would refer to as a cleansing of the wicked,” according to the hilarious Sheriff.

 June 26, 2016